derricks/noahs_ark_key/README.md

 ![Bewick's Swan](http://upload.wikimedia.org/wikipedia/commons/4/4a/Cygnus_bewickii_01.jpg)

 Panel 14, upper right, to the left of the panda.
+Panel 10, large balloon on the left.

 **Black-and-yellow Broadbill**